NixOS/nix.dev/source/contributing/documentation/writing-a-tutorial.md

 ### Tutorial

 Provide steps to achieve the learning goal.

-Depending on how well a use case is supported, these may be

-- instructions and examples
-- links to known-good external resources, with summaries
-- overview of available tools, and their state of maturity and maintenance
-- overview of ideas, and state of community discussion.
+These should take the form of direct instructions which repeatably lead to the desired outcome.

-It is also worthwhile to add contextual explanations within `<details>` tags.
+It is also worthwhile to add contextual explanations within `:::{dropdown}` blocks.
 This can help with understanding while keeping distractions minimal.

 ### What did you learn?

-Provide exercises or worked examples, and offer means of self-assessment.
+Provide exercises or worked examples, and other means of self-assessment.

 This is also a good place to offer the readers ways to give feedback or ask the authors questions in order to continue improving the tutorial.